 The final statement presented by Arkansas Tech University is the Statement of Cash Flows.
 The Statement of Cash Flows presents detailed information about the cash activity of the University during the year.
-The FY19 cash balance totaled \$87,461,914 compared to \$81,717,741 from last year.
-Most of the increase can be attributed to the increase in investment activities and the reduction of capital related activities.
+The FY20 cash balance totaled \$92,108,371 compared to \$87,461,914 from last year.
+The increase was in part due to insurance proceeds from the Williamson fire event, proceeds from the sale of property, and investment income.
 The statement is divided into five sections on Exhibit C. The first section shows the net cash used by the operating activities of the institution.
 The second section reflects cash flows from noncapital financing activities and specifically reflects the cash received and spent for nonoperating, noninvesting and noncapital financing purposes.
 The third section deals with the cash flows from capital and related financing activities.
 The fourth section reflects the cash flows from investing activities and shows the purchases, proceeds, and interest received from investing activities.
 The fifth section reconciles the net cash used to the operating income or loss reflected on the Statement of Revenues, Expenses and Changes in Net Position.
 The condensed statement is shown below and includes a summary version of the cash flow.